raablb/CursoIbmRa/README.md

 # CursoIbmRa
-This is my first repository, i am trying to learn a bit about data science and i use it for practicing
+This is my first repository
+The aim of this repository is to practice some concepts that i am learning in an Ibm course about Data Science.